i-shubham-jha/image-job-processor/doc.md

 # Installation Instructions

+Unzip the given zip file and `cd` into it.
+Make sure you have `docker` and `docker-compose` installed before proceeding.

 - This project supports asynchronous logging.
 The default sink is stdout.
 You can change the sink to a file named app.log by setting `const LogToFile = true` in the `./internal/logger/logger.go` file at line 25 before running the application.

 - The default CSV file containing Store IDs is `StoreMasterAssignment.csv`, located in the root directory.
 You can change the path by using the `-f` flag when running the application.